AaronGazzola/AaronGazzola/README.md

 # Gazzola.dev client contact form

-Gazzola.dev is a client contact form for full-stack TypeScript development with Next.js.
+Gazzola.dev is a client contact form for full-stack TypeScript development with Next.js by Aaron Gazzola.
 This app features:

 - Rich text editing with Lexical.
 - Email sending with AWS SES